LiveWall Can Help You Earn LEED Points

 Potential Contribution: MR 4.1 – 4.2, Recycled Content

 LiveWall modules and aluminum components are manufactured in Michigan, and LiveWall plants are grown at local nurseries.
 Contact us to determine which components in your living wall will contribute toward this credit.
-We are happy to produce a custom LEED report for each project that we furnish.
+Upon request, we will produce a custom LEED materials report for each project that we furnish.

 Potential Contribution: MR 5.1 – 5.2, Recycled Content

 LiveWall® systems may contribute to eco-friendly innovation and design credits in a number of ways.
 LiveWall installations create beauty and sustainable energy savings.
 And our living wall design also contributes significant mental and physical health benefits, including fewer sick days, a sense of community pride, a focus on nutrition and preservation of the natural world, and increased positive social interaction.